You can fail your driving test if you drive too slowly. This is because overcaution is a sign that you are not confident behind the wheel.

 If that is the case, then there is a good chance that you might pose a hazard to other road users.

 Failure to progress.

-If you do a quick Google search, you will come across multiple examples of people talking about how they failed their driving exam because they drove too slowly.
+If you do a quick Google search, you will come across multiple examples of people talking about how they failed their driving test because they drove too slowly.

 A Californian motorist received a “critical error” and failed his test because he drove 25mph on a 35mph road.
 He had no other errors or mistakes on his score sheet.
 Just one “critical error” for driving too slowly.

-In the UK, a learner motorist received a “major fail” and failed his test because he drove 40mph on a dual carriageway that had a 70mph speed limit.
+In the UK, a learner motorist received a “major fail” because he drove 40mph on a dual carriageway that had a 70mph speed limit.

-Those who take the ICBC test in Canada can be failed if they drive substantially lower than what would be considered to be normal.
+Those who take the ICBC test in Canada can fail if they drive “substantially lower than what would be considered to be normal.”

 All in all, it seems as though most countries have some sort of failure category for people who drive too slowly during their driving test.

 Passing your test isn’t just about showing the instructor that you understand the rules of the road.
 It’s also about showing the instructor that you are confident being on the road.